-Our model does not fall in the above category, as our main object of interest is the path of an infinite dimensional empirical measure.
-The case of LDP for infinite dimensional empirical measure has been under investigation mainly in kinetic theory, in relation to large deviations for Kac type of particle systems (stochastic microscopic models for Boltzmann equation).
+The case of a LDP for infinite dimensional empirical measure has been under investigation mainly in kinetic theory, in relation to large deviations for Kac type of particle systems (stochastic microscopic models for Boltzmann equation).
 In this case particles are characterised by a spatial location and a velocity, they interact pairwise by changing their velocities and preserving kinetic energy.
 Here, the empirical measure is a measure on the space of locations and velocities, therefore it is a truly infinite dimensional object.
-For this type of models a rate function of the classical Freidlin-Wentzell type was suggested by Léonard [?] via a large deviation upper bound.
-However matching lower bounds were proved only when restricting to classes of sufficiently good paths [??? , the difficulty lies in the lack of a law of large numbers for the perturbed dynamics.
-In [? ?
-I two models of Kac type are studied and a new rate function is suggested, which assigns a non-trivial rate to paths with increasing energy.
+For this type of models a rate function of the classical Freidlin-Wentzell type was suggested by Léonard [33] via a large deviation upper bound.
+However matching lower bounds were proved only when restricting to classes of sufficiently good paths [27, 10, 44], the difficulty lies in the lack of a law of large numbers for the perturbed dynamics.
+In particular, Heydecker in [27] shows that this ansatz is not always successful, indeed even if the particle system almost surely preserves energy, the large deviation behaviour involves also paths that do not preserve energy and this happens with a rate that is not consistent with Léonard's rate function.
+In [9, 11] two models of Kac type are studied and a new rate function is suggested, which assigns a non-trivial rate to paths with increasing energy.
 The matching lower bound is then proved for a (larger) class of paths, but not yet for all paths.
+Let us mention that upper and lower bounds do coincide in some infinite dimensional case, as they do in the finite dimensional one.
+This has been recently proved by Sun in [44], where Léonard's ansatz is extended to a more general setting.
+Sun focuses on a dynamical LDP for interacting particles with infinite dimensional empirical measure (including Kac type of model and coagulation fragmentation ones) on a restricted class of paths.
+Moreover matching upper and lower bounds for all paths are proved for coagulation-fragmentation models of Becker-Döring type under certain assumptions on the rates of interaction.

-We are facing similar problems in our infinite dimensional setting, the role of conservation of energy for Kac type of models being played in our case by the conservation of the mass.
-To deal with this, we prove a conditional LDP, i.e., we prove matching upper and lower bounds only for paths in a certain subset of the space (the image of the subset $A{f,\beta}$ under $\rho$ ).
-Exactly as predicted in [??] for Kac type of models, we expect the true rate function (without ruling out gelation) to be different but we defer this to future work.
+How is our Corollary 2.6 linked to the above models?
+The role of conservation of energy for Kac type of models is played in our coagulation case by the conservation of the mass.
+Moreover, we are proving a conditional LDP, i.e., we prove matching upper and lower bounds only for paths in a certain subset of the space (the image of the subset $A{f,\beta}$ under $\rho$ ).
+Exactly as predicted in [27, 9] for Kac type of models, we expect the true rate function (without ruling out gelation) to be different but we defer this to future work.